-However, while the amplitude for the models without squeezing effect starts decreasing when the wave enters the long wavelength regime, the amplitude for the models in the presence of squeezing effect keeps on increasing.
-This is due to the fact that the variance of the gravitational wave mode's phase is strongly squeezed while its amplitude is strongly increased, a feature which continues upto the very end of the amplifying regime \cite{lp1b, lp2}.
+However, while the amplitude for the models without squeezing effect remains almost constant when the wave enters the long wavelength regime, the amplitude for the models in the presence of squeezing effect keeps on increasing.
+This is due to the fact that the variance of the gravitational wave mode's phase is strongly squeezed while its amplitude is strongly increased, a feature which continues upto the very end of the amplifying regime \cite{lp1, lp2}.
 This is in accordance with the uncertainty principle.
 The squeezing parameter remains constant for a brief period due to adiabatic conditions around $ (10^{-16} \sim 10^{-18})$ Hz and again increases with the accelerating expansion.